C3 Soy Wax

 Once your fragrance and colour has blended, and the wax has cooled down to approx. 58-59/60℃ it is ready to be poured.
 The wax will have a slight cloudy appearance, but mostly clear.
 If the wax is too cool, it will create cavities in the way when drying the first pour.

 Fill the container and leave 1-2cm at the maximum filling line for the top-up.
 Leave at least 200 – 500ml of wax for the topping, depending on the volume of candles made.

 It is important to have the containers at the same temperature as the ambient room temperature.

 Allow wax to cure for 12 hours.

 Warm up the remainder of the wax using a small bain-marie to between 55℃ and 57℃.
 The wax will have a slight milky appearance.
 This will ensure a creamy and smooth finish.

 In conclusion, top up the final layer of the candle to the maximum marked fill line of your containers.
-Then allow to set for another 12 hours.
+Then allow to set for 14 days.